-- 1. FGC Application for Admission; - Residency Declaration portion of the admission application.
-In support of the declaration, students must provide acceptable documents, as prescribed by Florida Statute, which support the petition for Florida residency classification, as defined for the purpose of assessing tuition. - 3.
-Official transcript reflecting high school completion from a qualified/credible high school, and/or satisfactory completion of a qualified high school equivalency diploma, i.e., GED®, and/or a signed and notarized home school affidavit attesting to the student's successful completion of a home education program as prescribed by the state statute in which high school completion was achieved.
+- 1. FGC Application for Admission; - 2.
+Official transcript reflecting high school completion from a qualified/credible high school, satisfactory completion of a qualified high school equivalency diploma, i.e., GED®, or a signed and notarized home school affidavit attesting to the student's successful completion of a home education program as prescribed by the state statute for the state in which high school completion was achieved.
+Foreign educational transcripts must be evaluated by a foreign credential evaluation and translation service approved by the National Association of Credential Evaluation Services (NACES).

-Returning/Re-admit Student
+Returning/Readmit Student